How do I find and hire a kickass copywriter?

 Anyone with a laptop can call themselves a copywriter.
 How do you find the real deal?

 With a copywriter, you might have to do a little more legwork.
 After all, your neighbor probably hasn’t worked with one.
 We don’t exactly have a Yelp you can check.
-(LUCKILY, because Yelp is super predatory!)
-(I said it!)

 How to find a copywriter: The ABBA Method